mhkhizil/Sunderland_Lravel_Project/README.md

 **_You need to have php,composer,node.js and npm in your computer to run this file_**
 Prerequisites:

-1.PHP (8.2.0)-ensure that in your enviroment variable there is path for php (check using php --version if php is in your computer)
+1.PHP (8.2.0)-ensure that in your enviroment variable there is path for php (check using php --version if php is in your computer)(using choclatey package manager to install php is recommended)

-2.Composer visit -https://getcomposer.org/doc/00-intro.md check composer using (composer --version)
+2.Composer(2.6.6) visit -https://getcomposer.org/doc/00-intro.md check composer using (composer --version)

 3.Node.js(v20.11.0) and npm (10.2.4) (or yarn)-npm is prefereable check them using (npm --version and node --version)